oyershov/oyershov/README.md

 ### Hi there 👋
+## I'm Alexander Yershov.
+Nice to meet you!

 ![GitHub Stats!](https://github-readme-stats.vercel.app/api?username=oyershov&show_icons=true&icon_color=0366d6&bg_color=ffffff&hide_title=true&count_private=true)

-The name's Alexander.
-Nice to meet you!

-- 👨‍💻 I'm software engeneer with over 4 years of experience in building, developing and managing applications.
+- 🚀 I'm software engeneer with over 4 years of experience in building, developing and managing applications.
 I'm passionate about front-end technologies (typescript, react, redux, react native and other cool things).
 For over a year I have led teams of varying sizes (2-10 devs) and experience (Jr.-Sr.).
 I have extensive experience in onboarding and mentoring new devs.

 - 🔭 I’m currently working with cryptocurrency exchanges.
 This is a very, very interesting thing!

 - 🤓 I graduated with a bachelor's degree in computer science in biology and medicine from the National Technical University of Ukraine 'Kyiv Polytechnic Institute'.

 - 📫 Now I live in Prague, Czech Republic, which is a really beautiful country.
-Working remotely due to coronavirus on the streets😷
+- 👨‍💻 Working remotely due to coronavirus on the streets😷

 Thanks for visiting, stay healthy!